ValerianRey/RagThisCode/README.md

 # Demos powered by RagThisCode

+* https://ragthiscode.mattbuot.com  Fetch any public repository from GitHub and talk with it.
 * https://chatwithtorchjd.org Here, the multi-objective optimization library [TorchJD](https://github.com/TorchJD/torchjd) is pre-fetched.
 You can directly talk with its code.

 # Installation